How To Avoid Scams On Holiday Rentals In Spain

 Normally yes, but it makes sense to take a few simple precautions.

-On the website there should be a physical address (not just a mailbox number), contact telephone numbers and email.
+On the website there should be a physical address (not just a mailbox number), contact telephone number and email.

-Beware of email addresses with domains such as “gmail”, “hotmail”, “yahoo” or similar – reputable companies tend to have their company domain in their email address.
+Beware of email addresses with domains such as “gmail”, “hotmail” or similar – reputable companies tend to have their company domain in their email address.

 Check the address of the agency with Google Maps – an address which leads to nowhere is a clear sign that something is wrong.

-Additionally many reputable agencies will be on Social Media, normally Facebook, but possibility on Pinterest too.
+Normally agencies will have a Social Media presence, usually on Facebook, but possibility on Pinterest too.
 You could also take a look at Trip Advisor to see if there are any reviews.